Longitudinal analysis of discrete and bounded outcomes: the beta-binomial mixed-effects model

 We conclude that this modelling approach is very convenient, especially for skewed outcomes, which is quite often for patient-reported outcomes.

-Palabras clave / Keywords: beta-binomial, mixed-effects, patient-reported outcomes
+Palabras clave / Keywords: beta-binomial mixed-effects patient-reported outcomes

 Otros trabajos en la misma sesión